fl-yu/yulabgenomics/content/news/_index.md

 Our collaboration paper was published in *Nature* !
 ### 10/10/2023
 Our collaboration paper was published in *Cancer Cell* !
-### 12/20/2022
-Our MECOM regulatory network paper was published in *Nature Immunology* !
-### 12/09/2022
-We are excited that the Yu lab will be open in March 2023.

 <!--
 ### 12/09/2022